Santiq22/FermiHalos/docs/source/quick_start.rst

 Quick start
 ===========

-To use the program, it has to be instantiated a ``Rar`` object as indicated at the beggining of the documentation.
+To use the program, it has to be instantiated a ``Rar`` object representing a fermionic dark matter halo.
 To do so, the ``Rar`` class has to be imported previously as:

 .. code-block:: python